-WGScallop provides the opportunity to address questions globally as well as locally and to share and expand resources and knowledge.
+WGScallop provides the opportunity to address global and local questions and to share resources and knowledge.

-The group focuses on understanding the scallop within it's ecosystem, as well as the impacts of fishing.
+The group focuses on understanding the scallop within its ecosystem, as well as the impacts of fishing.
 Work has included life history, examining effects of the environment, and the impacts of fishing on benthic communities.
-In particular, WGScallop have examined marine spatial planning and the potential benefits of MPAs and European marine sites as conservation zones and recruitment supply areas for scallop populations.
+In particular, WGScallop have examined marine spatial planning and the potential benefits of marine protected areas (MPAs) and European marine sites as conservation zones and recruitment supply areas for scallop populations.

-WGScallop has identified the main data sources to be used in the advisory process, compiled information on biological parameters, made a preliminary list of assessment or management units, discussed the merits and limitations of fisheries dependent and fisheries independent methods for scallop assessment, as well as discussing the use of MPAs and effects of scallop fishing gear on marine habitats.
+WGScallop has identified the main data sources to be used in the advisory process, compiled information on biological parameters, made a preliminary list of assessment or management units, discussed the merits and limitations of fisheries dependent and fisheries independent methods for scallop assessment, and discussed the use of MPAs and effects of scallop fishing gear on marine habitats.

 WGScallop members, Belfast, UK, October 2017